Vovch/give-in-chunks/readme.md

 ## Output

 - Processed responses are displayed in the web interface
-- Individual chunk responses are saved in the `responses` directory
+- A consolidated response file can be downloaded via the provided link
-- Each response file is named with timestamp and chunk index for easy tracking
+- Individual chunk responses remain saved in the `responses` directory with timestamped names for easy tracking

 ## Error Handling